 Turnbull said multiple times that he had no plans to revisit 18C.
 But then satisfying the right became a greater imperative than keeping a promise.
 Its breaking is being explained as a response to colleagues coming to him seeking change.

-At Tuesday’s news conference Turnbull sounded like a lawyer arguing a brief, when he announced that the words “offend, insult, humiliate or intimidate” would be replaced by “harass or intimidate”.
-To open by claiming this would “strengthen the protection of Australians from racial vilification” was an affront to common sense – though delivered with all the professional passion of the skilled barrister.
+At Tuesday’s news conference Turnbull sounded like a lawyer arguing a brief.
+To open by claiming this would “strengthen the protection of Australians from racial vilification” was an affront to common sense - though delivered with all the professional passion of the skilled barrister.

 In 2014, when he was communications minister in Tony Abbott’s cabinet, Turnbull complained about the proposals for changing 18C being landed on ministers without proper process or consultation.